txross/mdata_go/docs/RFC.md

 This processor relies on the standard Trasnaction and Batch processing defined [in the official Sawtooth Architecture Guide](https://sawtooth.hyperledger.org/docs/core/nightly/1-1/architecture/transactions_and_batches.html) and implements the go sdk processor (github.com/hyperledger/sawtooth-sdk-go/processor).

 ### ProductCreate

+ProductCreate action creates a new product, with or without attributes.
+A product's default state is "ACTIVE" upon creation.

 * Inputs:
     - GTIN-14
     - Optional: Attributes in the form of key=value pairs